lsndr/moject/README.md

 }
 ```

-There is no need to export or provide the logger.
+There is no need to import or provide the logger.
 Just inject it in your code as shown above.

 If you use `debug` method of the logger, don't forget to set `NODE_DEBUG` env variable in order to see debug messages.